-National Criminal Record Database Search – This is useful for finding out if applicants have committed a crime outside of the state or county where they live and work.
-Also known as the NCRD, the National Criminal Record Database includes hundreds of millions of records that can be searched quickly.
+National Criminal Records Database Search – This is useful for finding out if applicants have committed a crime outside of the state or county where they live and work.
+Also known as the NCRD, the National Criminal Records Database includes hundreds of millions of records that can be searched quickly.

 Statewide Criminal Records Check – These checks reveal any felonies or misdemeanors by gathering information from the courts, correctional agencies, and law enforcement officials across the state.

 County Criminal Records Check – With information from the Social Security Trace researchers can hone in on the exact areas where applicants have lived and worked.
 This is one of the most common searches done in background checks.